-- 9.1 Obligations of the United States or its agencies and instrumentalities excluding mortgage-backed securities; - 9.2 Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, this state or the United States or their respective agencies and instrumentalities; - 9.3 Interest bearing bank deposits or Certificates of deposit issued by banks doing business in Texas that are guaranteed or insured by the Federal Deposit Insurance Corporation, or its successor; or, secured by an FHLB Letter of Credit, or collateralized with eligible securities in accordance with Texas Government Code Chapter 2257; - 9.4 Fully collateralized repurchase agreements having a defined termination date, placed through a primary government securities dealer or a bank doing business in Texas, and secured in accordance with this Policy, purchased under a master repurchase agreement which specifies the rights and obligations of both parties and requires that the securities involved in the transaction be held in a safekeeping account subject to the control of the City with a stated final maturity of one year, except flex repurchase agreements used for bond funds which may extend to match the expenditure plan of the bond proceeds.

-- 9.5 AAA-rated SEC-registered money market mutual funds with a dollar-weighted average portfolio maturity of 60 days or fewer whose investment objectives include seeking to maintain a stable net asset value of \$1 per share. - 9.6 Constant-dollar, AAA-rated Texas local government investment pools as defined by the Act. - 9.7 Collateralized or insured demand deposit accounts in approved depositories approved by City Council under an executed depository agreement. - 9.8 An SEC registered, no-load mutual fund with a weighted average maturity of less than two years, invested exclusively in obligations approved by the Policy, and continuously rated as to investment quality by at least one nationally recognized investment rating firm of not less than AAA or its equivalent. - 9.9 Obligations of any US state or political subdivision rated AA or better by a nationally recognized rating agency not to exceed two years to maturity. - 9.10 A certificate of deposit (CD), share certificate, or other interest bearing deposit is an authorized investment if issued by a depository institution that has its main office or a branch office in Texas and is 1) guaranteed or insured by the Federal Deposit Insurance Corporation or its successor or the National Credit Union Share Insurance Fund or its successor, or; (2) collateralized with eligible securities in accordance with Texas Government Code Chapter 2257, or (3) secured by an FHLB letter of credit.
+- 9.1 Obligations of the United States or its agencies and instrumentalities excluding mortgage backed securities; - 9.2 Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, this state or the United States or their respective agencies and instrumentalities; - 9.3 Fully insured or collateralized certificates of deposit issued by banks doing business in Texas that are guaranteed or insured by the Federal Deposit Insurance Corporation, or its successor; or, secured by obligations as described by the Policy; - 9.4 Fully collateralized repurchase agreements having a defined termination date, placed through a primary government securities dealer or a bank doing business in Texas, and secured in accordance with this Policy, purchased under a master repurchase agreement which specifies the rights and obligations of both parties and requires that the securities involved in the transaction be held in a safekeeping account subject to the control of the City with a stated final maturity of one year, except flex repurchase agreements used for bond funds which may extend to match the expenditure plan of the bond proceeds. - 9.5 AAA-rated SEC-registered money market mutual funds with a dollar-weighted average portfolio maturity of 60 days or fewer whose investment objectives include seeking to maintain a stable net asset value of \$1 per share. - 9.6 Constant-dollar, AAA-rated Texas local government investment pools as defined by the Act. - 9.7 Collateralized or insured demand deposit accounts in approved depositories approved by City Council under an executed depository agreement. - 9.8 An SEC registered, no-load mutual fund with a weighted average maturity of less than two years, invested exclusively in obligations approved by the Policy, and continuously rated as to investment quality by at least one nationally recognized investment rating firm of not less than AAA or its equivalent. - 9.9 Obligations of any US state or political subdivision rated AA or better by a nationally recognized rating agency not to exceed two years to maturity. - 9.10 A certificate of deposit (CD) or share certificate is an authorized investment if the certificate is issued by a depository institution that has its main office or a branch office in Texas and is 1) guaranteed or insured by the Federal Deposit Insurance Corporation or its successor or the National Credit Union Share Insurance Fund or its successor; (2) secured by any combination of cash and obligations in 9.1 through 9.3 above, including pass-through mortgage backed securities directly issued by a federal agency or instrumentality that have a market value of not less than the principal amount of the certificates, or with an FHLB letter of credit.